sofiamejiamuro/js/the-complete-js-course-2020-jonas-schmedtmann/6.asynchronous/async.md

 const getIDs = new Promise((resolve, reject) => {
   setTimeout(() => {
     // Calling the resolve function will mark the promise as fulfilled
-    // Resolve take one argument and is the result of the promise resolve([523, 883, 432, 974]);
+    // Resolve take one argument and is the result of the promise , the data resolve([523, 883, 432, 974]);
   }, 1500);
 });